ahmaazouzi/cs-topics/networking/application.md

 - Like hosts, processes can also be labeled as a **client** and a **server**.
 To be more precise, in a *communication session*, the process that initiates the communication is the client and the process that wait to be contacted for that session is the server.
 This is the same in both P2P and client-server architectures.
 While in client-server architectures, the client process usually resides in a client host such as a web browser and the server process (web app) resides in a server host, in P2P this role gets reversed based on which process initiates the communication session.

 #### The Interface between the Process and Computer Network:
 - Processes send and receive messages from the network using an Interface called a **socket**.
-If a process were a door, a socket would be its door.
+If a process were a house, a socket would be its door.
 - A socket is the interface between the application layer and the transport layer.
 The developer has full control on the application side of the socket while the transport layer is controlled by the operating system.
 The developer can only choose the protocol to be used on the transport layer (TCP or UDP) and tweak a few parameters such as the maximum buffer size and maximum segment size.

 ### Addressing Processes: